-The PI is responsible for the costs of pulling, aliquoting, and shipping of the samples and any costs associated with follow up inventory.
+The PI is responsible for the costs of pulling, aliquoting, and shipping of the samples, and any costs associated with follow up inventory.
 A maximum of 18 months may lapse between protocol approval and confirmation of funding.
-If funding confirmation or a status update concerning funding is not provide to the NIAMS PO within 18 months, the hold will be dropped and the samples will be made available to other requests.
+If funding confirmation or a status update concerning funding is not provided to the NIAMS PO within 18 months, the hold will be dropped and the samples will be made available to other requests.

 Application Form for Request of OAI Core Biospecimens